babblevoice/babble-drachtio-presence/README.md

 ### Voicemail - presence.voicemail.in

 We receive a subscription for voicemail so we emit this event.
 Something **must** respond with presence.voicemail.out.
+The content type is simple-message-summary.

 ```json
 {